Codex: Preparation of pages for writing

 The Codex Manesse.
-Most manuscripts were ruled with horizontal lines that served as the baselines on which the text was entered.
+Most manuscripts were ruled with horizontal lines that served as the baselines on which the text was written.

 Firstly, the membrane must be prepared.
 The first step is to set up the quires.
 The quire is a group of several sheets put together.
 Raymond Clemens and Timothy Graham point out, in "Introduction to Manuscript Studies", that "the quire was the scribe's basic writing unit throughout the Middle Ages":

 Pricking is the process of making holes in a sheet of parchment (or membrane) in preparation of it ruling.
 The lines were then made by ruling between the prick marks....
 The process of entering ruled lines on the page to serve as a guide for entering text.
 Most manuscripts were ruled with horizontal lines that served as the baselines on which the text was entered and with vertical bounding lines that marked the boundaries of the columns.